abdoukingff1-debug/Laz-ImGui-Zygisk/README.md

-ImGui Zygisk In short, it's about injecting Magisk and Zygisk into applications or games using Zygote, then drawing a menu to control properties and performing hooks using ImGuy.
+ImGui Zygisk In short, it's about injecting Some Menu Using Magisk and Zygisk into applications or games Zygote When RunTime, then drawing a menu to control properties and performing hooks using ImGui.